rich-newman/typescript-analyzer-eslint-prettier/docs/walkthrough.md

 ![walkthrough10](assets\images\walkthrough10.jpg)

 Go again to Tools/Options/TypeScript Analyzer (ESLint) and change the 'TypeScript: lint using tsconfig.json' option to true.
 This allows rules that need type information to be used.
+If you are using Visual Studio 2022 after v17.4 then you will need to set both 'Enable local config (.eslintrc.js)' and 'Enable local node_modules' back to False as well.

 ![walkthrough11](assets\images\walkthrough11.jpg)

 Click OK.
 Go to your .eslintrc.js configuration file, find the unbound-method rule.
 This is commented out because by default the 'lint using tsconfig.json' setting is set to false.
-Comment the rule in:
+Comment the rule in and save the changed .eslintrc.js file:

 ![walkthrough12](assets\images\walkthrough12.jpg)